KingTheAnalyst/Procurement-Tracking-System/README.md

 Given the absence of a procurement system, the dashboard is designed to address inconsistencies between different plants and vendors, providing insights into defective quantities, downtime, and the overall performance of suppliers.
 ## Purpose

 *Enterprise Manufacturers Ltd.* needed a solution to validate the quality of goods supplied by vendors and track the consistency of material quality across multiple plants.
-The goal of this project is to provide concise and informed insights to the management team to optimize procurement decisions, reduce downtime, and minimize manufacturing defects.
+The goal of this syste, is to provide concise and informed insights to the management team to optimize procurement decisions, reduce downtime, and minimize manufacturing defects.

 ## Objectives